 About me

 Alexandra Chea is a classically trained clarinetist born and raised in Nassau, Bahamas.
-Currently, she is pursuing her Doctor of Musical Arts in clarinet performance at Arizona State University in Tempe, Arizona under the direction of Dr. Robert Spring and Dr. Joshua Gardner where she also obtained her Master's of Music in clarinet performance.
+She obtained her Doctor of Musical Arts in clarinet performance at Arizona State University in Tempe, Arizona under the direction of Dr. Robert Spring and Dr. Joshua Gardner where she also received her Master's of Music in clarinet performance.
 She also has two Bachelor's degrees in both Business Administration and Music from Messiah College.